Born and raised Nashville, TN

 Ford Garrard - vocals, bass

-Long before Boy Named Banjo, two of the founding members of the genre-breaking band grew up a mile down the road from each other in Nashville.
-William Reames and Willard Logan both picked up the guitar at an early age, took lessons from the same teacher in town, went to the same school, and even played in the same middle school band together.
+Long before Boy Named Banjo, two of the founding members of the genre-bending band grew up a mile down the road from each other in Nashville.
+William Reames and Willard Logan both picked up the guitar at an early age, took lessons from the same teacher in town, and even played in the same middle school band together.

 A shared love for bluegrass, folk, and singer/songwriter music sparked a different musical friendship for Reames between him and banjo player, Barton Davies.
-Before long, the two youngsters enthusiastically bounced songs off each other and discovered some of their favorite bands like The Steel Drivers, John Hartford, and The Infamous Stringdusters together.
-In no time at all, they were writing and performing songs of their own, and at the age of 16, they formed their own band.
+Before long, the two youngsters enthusiastically bounced songs off each other and discovered some of their favorite bands like The Steeldrivers, John Hartford, and The Infamous Stringdusters.
+In no time at all, they were writing and performing songs of their own, and at the age of 16, they decided to form their own band.
 Only, they needed a mandolin player.
-That's when they called Logan - and the two longtime friends, and now, Davies, were bandmates once again.
+That's when they called Logan - and the two longtime friends, and now Davies, were bandmates once again.

-With a brand new band name and a bunch of original songs, the trio recorded The Tanglewood Sessions, an honest, emotional, roots-driven look into the lives of the young outfit.
-Unexpectedly, the debut album was received quite well and now has over 3 million streams on Spotify.
+With a brand new name and a bunch of original songs, the trio recorded The Tanglewood Sessions, an honest, emotional, roots-driven look into the lives of the young outfit.
+Unexpectedly, the album was received quite well and now has over 3 million streams on Spotify.

 In 2013, BNB invited drummer Sam McCullough to join the group, before recording its sophomore album, Long Story Short (2014).
-The band got its first breakthrough by earning a spot on the 2015 Bonnaroo lineup, which led to some hometown love for the native Nashvillians, including a nomination for Best Local Band by The Tennesseean.
+The band got its first breakthrough by earning a spot on the 2015 Bonnaroo lineup, which led to some hometown love for the native Nashvillians.
 Shortly after releasing Lost on Main EP in 2015, Boy Named Banjo found its missing piece - Ford Garrard (bass), hit the road, and hasn't stopped touring since.